 Pennsylvania First Program

 Pennsylvania Department of Community and Economic Development (DCED) grant/loan program for companies that create/retain a substantial number of jobs.
-Provides funding for real estate, M&E, job training, etc… The company must pay at least $10.88/hour.
+Provides funding for real estate, M&E, job training, etc… The company must pay at least 150% of the federal minimum wage.
 A $10 to $1 private investment match is required.
 The max assistance is $5,000 per job (discretionary).

 Businesses can receive support in the form of grants, loans and loan guarantees for job training, property acquisition, site preparation, land and building improvements, purchasing or upgrading machinery and equipment, infrastructure, environmental assessments and remediation, and working capital.

 Businesses must achieve one of the following standards within three years of receiving Pennsylvania First Program funding: (1) create or retain a minimum of 100 full time jobs at the project site; (2) increase their full time employment within the commonwealth by at least 20%; (3) provide a substantial number of new, full time employment opportunities within a high growth industry; or (4) create or retain fewer than 100 full time jobs at project sites that are located in counties or communities suffering from high unemployment.

 The program requires participants to commit to operating at the approved project site for a minimum of seven years.
 Full-time employees must earn at least 150% of the federal minimum wage.
 Loan terms can be up to 15 years for real estate and infrastructure and up to 10 years for machinery and equipment.
 Interest rates will be set at the time of approval and will be based on the 10-year Treasury rate.
 Each annual Pennsylvania First Program appropriation must leverage at least $10 in private investment for every $1 of program assistance awarded.